albertovpd/automated_ML_regression/README.md

 ### Creating tables in BigQuery

-Now that my Cloud Function delivered the results to Cloud Storage, I need to load the data into a new dataset in BigQuery (based in EEUU, as my bucket).
+Now that my Cloud Function delivered the results to Cloud Storage, I need to load the data into a new dataset in BigQuery (based in USA, as my bucket).

 - Create tables for every csv delivered in CS
 - Advanced => Header rows to skip:1, comma separated